 Fujifilm XF 16-50mm: Price

 The Fujifilm XF 16-50mm f/2.8-4.8 R LM WR on its own is $699 / £699 / AU$1,299.
 This is the same standalone price as the previous XF 18-55mm.
-Compared to other systems this might seem quite expensive, for example, Canon kit lenses come in at less than half that price, but the build quality and optical quality are a step above most other kit lenses.
-The closest challenger for all-around kit perfection is the Sigma 18-50mm f/2.8 DC DN C, which costs $549 / £479 / AU$699.
+Compared to other systems this might seem quite expensive, for example, Canon kit lenses come in at less than half that price, but the build quality and optical quality of this Fuji 16-55mm is a step above most other kit lenses.
+The closest challenger for all-around kit perfection is the Sigma 18-50mm f/2.8 DC DN C which costs $549 / £479 / AU$699.

-To get the lens closer in price to other systems, you need to buy a camera too.
-The XF 16-50mm bundled with the Fujifilm X-T50 brings the price down to $400 / £350 for the lens, although obviously at a far greater overall cost.
+To get the lens closer in price to other systems, you can always buy it with a camera.
+The XF 16-50mm bundled with the Fujifilm X-T50 brings the price down to $400 / £350 / ~AU$600 for the lens – although obviously at a far greater overall cost.

 Fujifilm XF 16-50mm: Design & Handling

-The internal zoom has big benefits though for video, specifically balancing the camera.
-When using a grip, rig, or gimbal, the camera usually needs to be perfectly balanced to get the most stable footage possible and make it easier to hold.
+However, the internal zoom has big benefits for video makers – specifically balancing the camera.
+When using a rig or gimbal, the camera usually needs to be perfectly balanced to get the most stable footage possible and make it easier to hold.
 When zooming with an external zoom, this throws the perfectly tuned balance off and you have to start again.
 The internal zoom on the XF 16-50mm makes this a perfect lens for video shooters who want the versatility of zooming without the faff of recalibration.

 Another improvement in the lens is weather sealing, which will help keep out dust and moisture.
 This makes the lens a better companion for the X-T5’s weather-sealed body, although the X-S20 and X-T50 bodies are not actually weather-sealed, so you would still need to be cautious using this lens with either of those bodies in wet or dusty conditions.